cdvel/FrOST/README.txt

 Description:

-	Implementation of algorithms, utilities and extensions TSC Experiments
+	Implementation of algorithms, utilities and extensions for TSC Experiments

 Status: